Chris Rawlinson

-Christopher "Chris" Lee Rawlinson (born 19 May 1972) is a former track and field athlete who competed in the 400 metre hurdles.
+Christopher Lee Rawlinson (born 19 May 1972) is a former track and field athlete who competed in the 400 metre hurdles.
+He competed at the 2000 Summer Olympics and the 2004 Summer Olympics.

-He also appeared in the 1995 series of the TV series Gladiators.
+Biography

-After trying the pole vault, decathlon and 110 m hurdles in his early career, Rawlinson found the gruelling 400 m hurdles to be his best event.
+A graduate of Loughborough University, Rawlinson competed in the pole vault, decathlon and 110 m hurdles in his early career, Rawlinson found the gruelling 400 m hurdles to be his best event.

-A graduate of Loughborough University, until 2020 Rawlinson held the world best of 34.48 seconds for the rarely run 300 m hurdles, which he set at Sheffield, England on 30 June 2002.
+Rawlinson won the first of his seven British titles after winning the British AAA Championships title at the 1998 AAA Championships.
+The others came from 1999 to 2004.

+At both the 2000 Olympic Games in Sydney and the 2004 Olympic Games in Athens, he represented Great Britain in the 400 metres hurdles.

-In July 2004 he ranked third on the United Kingdom all-time list for the 400 m hurdles with a time of 48.14 seconds, set in 1999 at Zurich, Switzerland.
+In July 2004 he ranked third on the United Kingdom all-time list for the 400 m hurdles with a time of 48.14 seconds, set in 1999 at Zürich, Switzerland.
 In the build-up to the 2004 Summer Olympics in Athens, Greece, Rawlinson was ranked number five in the world by the IAAF.
+Until 2020 Rawlinson held the world best of 34.48 seconds for the rarely run 300 m hurdles, which he set at Sheffield, England on 30 June 2002.

 Rawlinson retired from competitive athletics at the end of 2005 at the age of 33.

-He married Australian athlete Jana Pittman on 31 March 2006.

-Now married to Catherine Clark, sports administrator, they have 2 sons.
+He married Australian athlete Jana Pittman on 31 March 2006. and is now married to Catherine Clark, sports administrator, they have 2 sons.